Stereotypes: Definition And Why They Are Wrong

-The media would like us to believe that some groups of people, or in some cases, certain cultures or races, are more violent than others.
-While they rarely come right out and state this, their bias is seen in the types of stories they run.
+Some would like us to believe that some groups of people, or in some cases, certain cultures or races, are more violent than others.
+While these individuals rarely come right out and state this, their bias is seen in the media.

-The problem with this type of bias in the media is that it ignores real problems both within the racial, cultural, or social group they are reporting on, and outside of it.
+The problem with this type of bias in the media is that it ignores real problems both within the racial, cultural, or social group the person is speaking about, and outside of it.
 The news uses catchphrases like "white on black violence," "black on black violence," and "black on white" violence freely, without ever addressing the factors beyond race that increase rates of violence everywhere.
 While race is key in addressing problems in our society, boiling the entire problem down to one factor does not provide all the solutions we can take advantage of.

 They Give Us Excuses

 Stereotypes are often based on things we cannot change easily, or cannot change at all.
-We fall victim to the stereotype we are given.
+We can be negatively affected by the stereotype we are given.
 Someone might not try out for a team or sport they love because they do not feel they "look right."
 Someone may not push themselves because they're convinced they aren't born with what it takes for success.
-Because of the thoughts and words of others, many people go through life living a less perfect version of their best self.
+Because of the thoughts and words of others, many people go through life living a less-perfect version of their best selves.

 It is important to understand what stereotypes are and why they create problems in our world.
 Even if they do not sound bad, stereotypes can have negative consequences.
-If you have been the victim of a stereotype, it is important to acknowledge it can affect you emotionally.
+If you have experienced stereotyping, it is important to acknowledge it can affect you emotionally.

 If situations arise in your life in which stereotyping is causing you recurring anxiety or depression, you should speak with a mental health professional.
 Through online counseling platforms like BetterHelp, treatment for mental illness is both affordable and convenient.
 What’s more, psychologists recognize that the flexibility and accessibility that online therapy offers makes it an important contribution to public health.